This post contains affiliate links, please review our Disclosure Policy.

 Synopsis: Wade Watts escapes the drudgery of everyday life in a virtual world called “The Oasis.”
 After the game’s founder dies and leaves his fortune as a grand prize to the player who finds the hidden easter egg.

-The film is based on the novel of the same name written by Ernie Cline and is scheduled for nationwide release on Thursday, March 29th.
+Ready Player One is based on the novel of the same name written by Ernie Cline and is scheduled for nationwide release on Thursday, March 29th.

 Synopsis: Against her will, a Russian operative is ordered to become a “Sparrow,” a trained seductress, to work against a CIA agent.